Canon 1Ds Mark II vs M5

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
+Both the 1Ds Mark II and the M5 have been discontinued, but can regularly be found used on ebay.
+The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark II or the Canon M5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.